Nils Olav

 Major General Sir Nils Olav III (/no/), Baron of Bouvet Island, is a king penguin who resides in Edinburgh Zoo, Scotland.
 He is the mascot and colonel-in-chief of the Norwegian King's Guard.
-The name 'Nils Olav' and associated ranks have been passed down through three king penguins since 1972, the current holder being Nils Olav III.
+The name "Nils Olav" and associated ranks have been passed down through three king penguins since 1972, the current holder being Nils Olav III.

 History

 The family of Norwegian shipping magnate Christian Salvesen gave a king penguin to Edinburgh Zoo when the zoo opened in 1913.

-When the Norwegian King's Guard visited the Edinburgh Military Tattoo of 1961 for a drill display, a lieutenant named Nils Egelien became interested in the zoo's penguin colony.
+When the Norwegian King's Guard (HMKG) visited the Edinburgh Military Tattoo of 1961 for a drill display, a lieutenant named Nils Egelien became interested in the zoo's penguin colony.
 When the King's Guard returned to Edinburgh in 1972, Egelien arranged for the regiment to adopt a penguin.
 This penguin was named Nils Olav in honour of Nils Egelien, commander of the drill platoon, and Olav Siggerud, contingent commander of HMKG in 1972.

 Sir Nils inspects troops of the King's Guard, of which he is colonel-in-chief, following his knighthood ceremony in 2008.
 Military insignia is attached to his right flipper.